ivangfr/springboot-rsocket-webflux-aop/README.md

 #### movie-client-ui

-After building and starting the Docker native image successfully, the app looks fine (i.e., we can open the page, websocket is connecting, etc).
+After building and starting the Docker native image successfully, the app looks fine (i.e., we can open the page, websocket is connected, etc).

 However, after submitting some `add-movie-(rest or rsocket)` commands using JVM version of `movie-client-shell` and `movie-server`, nothing happens in the `movie-client-ui`.